-New Resources Tools for Life is pleased to announce publication of a new inquiry-led, play-based Full Day Kindergarten teaching manual which aligns with recent Ontario Ministry of Education guidelines regarding play-based learning.
-This Manual was completed in collaboration with content partners from Upper Grand District School Board, Wellington Catholic District School Board, Canadian Mental Health Association (Waterloo Wellington Dufferin) and the County of Wellington Child Care Services.
+Tools for Life is pleased to announce publication of the 2017 Early Learning teaching manual offering emergent learning for Child Care, and inquiry-led, play-based Skills for Full Day Kindergarten.
+The FDK section of the teaching manual aligns with 2016 Ontario Ministry of Education guidelines regarding play-based learning.
+This FDK section was completed in collaboration with content partners from Upper Grand District School Board, Wellington Catholic District School Board, Canadian Mental Health Association (Waterloo Wellington Dufferin) and the County of Wellington Child Care Services.
 We thank them for their dedication and interest in serving the needs of children.

 Tools for Life continues to support all children in their growth towards resilience and wellness through self-regulation and social emotional learning.

 Today’s children are taught reading, writing and math before they start kindergarten with an emphasis on the earlier the better.
 We are so concerned with the intellectual development of our children that we barely touch on their social and emotional development; which is really odd considering that we human beings are affected by emotions in all aspects and at every turn in our lives.

 Our memories are triggered by sights, smells and sounds but they are made vivid by the range of emotions attached to them.
 Hearing a specific song can bring about a memory of a particular time.
 We have probably heard the same song hundreds of times.
 There was one time when it was attached to a strong emotion – maybe a first love, junior prom, or a special date; but it is the emotion that underpins the memory.